bashbash96/PathFinderVisualizer/README.md

 ### Installation

-- Copy this link ***https://github.com/bashbash96/google-auto-complete-text.git*** then on cmd or bash do:
+- Copy this link ***https://github.com/bashbash96/PathFinderVisualizer.git*** then on cmd or bash do:

 		cd ~/Desktop
-		git clone {{the link you just copied}} auto-complete
+		git clone {{the link you just copied}} PathVisualizer

 - This creates a directory named "Project", clones the repository there and adds a remote named "origin" back to the source.

-		cd auto-complete
+		cd PathVisualizer
 		git checkout develop

 - If that last command fails